Business Analyst Quick Start¶

 Click Open Editor Panel to open the Formula editor.

-As this is the last step for now, click Run and Update Schema to execute the Prepare recipe and produce the output dataset.
+As this is the last step for now, click Run to execute the Prepare recipe and produce the output dataset.

 if(numval("GDP_cap") > 40000, 1, 0)

 This is only a small window into what can be accomplished in a Prepare recipe.
-See the product documentation for a complete view.
+See the Processors reference for a complete list.

 The ability to quickly visualize data is an important part of the data cleaning process.
 It’s also essential to be able to communicate results.